Genshin Impact officially went live on the 28th of September, an addictive new MMORPG full of personality. Here’s everything you need to get started.

 Dungeons have recommended elements and require specific interactions to conquer.
 Bosses also have determined resistances and weaknesses, but even field mobs can be invincible if you use an element they’re immune to.
 Always be on the lookout to switch up your characters.
 The game always prompts enemy weak points and hints, so be sure to pay attention to these alerts.

 The key takeaway here is that this game is beautifully designed and can be played even without the high-tiered units.
 Luck is a skill but skill is also a skill – play the way that suits you best and, most importantly, have fun.

 New Banner: Klee

 Out now!
 Replacing the Venti Banner, Genshin Impact players will now have increased chances of rolling Klee instead.
 Banner features receive doubled rates, granting players a 50% chance of scoring Klee within the first 90 rolls.
 If not, she becomes guaranteed so you’ll be getting her on the 180th roll in the worst case scenario.

 This new character is a Pyro (fire) element character that functions as a support damage unit.
 As a ‘mage’ who throws bombs far and wide, her DPS will be highly situational.
 This means that whilst her raw damage will still be beneath Diluc (the other 5 star Pyro unit), the utilisation of her skills will be the key to maximising her damage output.

 For instance, a Venti whirlwind would be an easy way to generate some massive Pyro + Swirl damage as it sweeps up Klee’s scattered bombs into a single location.
 The trick will be manipulating enemies into suffering the full brunt of her low accuracy attacks.

-Check out the trailer above or download Genshin Impact for free on their official site.
+Download Genshin Impact for free on the official site.